Introduction to Web Application Security

 - Password should be complex to make the user unable to predict it.
 This should make use of proper password set rules like alphanumeric, special character, and number upper/lower case combinations.

 - Authentication failures should never indicate which part of authentication data is incorrect.
-Error responses should be generic to some extent.
+Instead, error responses should be generic to some extent.
 E.g., Invalid credentials instead of showing username or password, which exactly is incorrect.

-This is one of the bad practices that makes the websites vulnerable to attacks, for, e.g. App server configurations returning full stack trace to the users making the attackers know where the flaw is and accordingly attack the sites.
-To prevent such cases, it is important that a strong application architecture is implemented and run the security scans periodically.
+- This is one of the bad practices that makes the websites vulnerable to attacks, for, e.g. App server configurations returning full stack trace to the users making the attackers know where the flaw is and accordingly attack the sites.

-It is very important that every website follow proper standards, maintain proper coding techniques have robust app architecture, run the scans periodically without fail and try to avoid the web security attacks to a larger extent.
+It is very important that every website follow proper standards, maintain proper coding techniques, have robust app architecture, run the scans periodically without fail, and avoid web security attacks to a larger extent.

-This has been a guide on Web Application Security.
-Here we have discussed the Introduction, Standardizing, Top Risks of Web Security.
+This has been a guide to Web Application Security.
+Here we have discussed the introduction, standardizing, top risks of web Security.
 You may also look at the following articles to learn more –